 What is a writing circle or workshop?
 It’s a space (either online or in person) to share and discuss writing and grow.
-Read 8 reasons to join a writing circle and find accountability while building rapport with other writers:
+Read ten ways an online writers’ community will help you grow with feedback, accountability, and the benefit of many perspectives.

 - Stay accountable to writing goals

 - Get varied points of view in feedback

 - Find like-minded beta readers

 - Share prompts and find inspiration to say unstuck

 - Get structured practice (while giving and receiving feedback)

 Let’s explore why writing circles and workshops are helpful in more detail: